Denied a teaching certification in Florida? Tips from a lawyer for teachers.

 The Florida Department of Education denied your application for a teaching certificate.
 It could for several reasons.
 Missing college classes, required experience, a past criminal issue, or a teaching certification problem in another state can cause your application to be rejected.

 Yes – a teacher can appeal the denial of a teaching certificate.
-However, I always advise hiring an experienced lawyer who represents Florida teachers to assist with the process.
+However, Richard Asselta always advises hiring an experienced lawyer who represents Florida teachers to assist with the process.

 The DOE will take another look at your application and the documentation supporting your challenge.
-This last chance at another look is why I strongly suggest hiring an attorney who represents teachers.
+This last chance at another look is why it’s strongly suggested to hire an attorney who represents teachers.
 The presentation of the material you are using to dispute the denial of your teaching certification is critical.
 The information and explanation of why you do qualify must be laid out and written clearly.
 You may not get a second chance.

 Can you help all Florida teachers that were denied a teaching certificate?

 Yes.
 Richard Asselta helps all Florida teachers facing certification issues, including appeals and disciplinary action.
 Call his firm today for a free consultation and start protecting your professional future.
 Richard Asselta is an award-winning lawyer who defends teachers throughout the state of Florida.

 Click here to read how he helps teachers with teaching certification discipline at the district and state levels, administrative DOE hearings, investigations, and certification denial appeals.

 Click here to read what clients are saying about Richard on Avvo, an attorney review website.